LinguaPhylo/linguaPhylo.github.io/tutorials/model-validation.md

 {% include_relative model-validation/lphy.md %}

+Before you continue, please note here we want to simulate data from the exactly
+same model as used the [time-stamped data](time-stamped-data) tutorial, including all meta-data, such as dates and taxa names.
+It will be easy to extract these meta-data from the real data in `RSV2.nex`, but the real data is not required in the simulations.
+Please do not be confused with the requirements between simulations and real data analyses.

 This script defines a simple 3-partition model to simulate 3 alignments using HKY with estimated frequencies and Coalescent at the constant population size.
 The strict molecular clock is applied.